 Given that egg yolks contain a significant amount of biotin, feeding a full egg is unlikely to result in any issues.

-What is the Best Method to Cook Eggs for My Dog?
+What is the Best Method to Cook Eggs for My Nursing Dog?

-Pretty much any kind of cooking method is safe for your dog, as long as you do not add any additional human ingredients and seasoning like salt.
+Pretty much any kind of cooking method makes for great nursing dog food, as long as you do not add any additional human ingredients or seasoning like salt.

 I would personally go for boiled eggs as they have a nice texture that my dogs love and it is so easy to make.